banhpete/Notes-on-Git-Github/README.md

 # Studying Git & Github
 Just some notes on Git/GitHub based on https://www.ajonit.com/git/what-is-git/ & Kevin Skoglund's course on using Git/Github on Lynda.
+By no means is this a compehrensive guide on Git/Github or my entire understanding of Git/Github.
+This is just my attempt to study certain concepts of Git/Github, and to provide myself with notes for future references.

 ## What is Git?
 A Version Control System (VCS) for tracking changes in a set of file.
 All we need to do is think about several people editting one word document and we can see where the need for a VCS arises from.